UTCogNeuroLab/adm_mri/README.md

 Includes scripts for BIDS conversion and preprocessing.

 ## analysis
-Includes scripts for functional connectivity analysis.
+Includes scripts for functional connectivity and behavioral analyses.